-Heather Holliger is a Ph.D. student in Women's, Gender and Sexuality Studies.
-Her research concerns feminist creative writers’ strategies for disrupting dominant representations of sexual violence and the female body in visual and narrative culture.
+Heather Holliger is a Ph.D. student in Women's, Gender, and Sexuality Studies.
+Her research concerns feminist creative writers’ strategies for challenging dominant representations of gender-based violence in visual and narrative culture.
 She has a breadth of experience as a feminist writer, scholar, and practitioner that includes national and grassroots feminist organizing; direct service work for women and girls; community building, art and activism; and over a decade of teaching English and gender and women’s studies courses in higher education.
 Her creative work has been published in a dozen journals, including Feminist Studies, the Gay and Lesbian Review, and Split This Rock: poems of provocation and witness.
 She also served as editor-in-chief of So to Speak: A Feminist Journal of Language and Art and has written news articles for Ms. magazine online.